 Click in the bottom-right corner of a media placeholder, then select an image from a photo library.

-Click in the toolbar, choose Photos, then drag an image from a photo library to the page or to a media placeholder.
+Click the Media button in the toolbar, choose Photos, then drag an image from a photo library to the page or to a media placeholder.

-To search for an image, click the magnifying glass in the upper-right corner of the media window.
+To search for an image, click the magnifying glass in the top-right corner of the media window.

-Select the image you want to replace, then in the Format sidebar, click the Image tab.
+Click to select the image you want to replace, then, in the Format sidebar, click the Image tab.
 Click Replace, then choose an image.
 The new image retains the dimensions of the original.